boneill02/swerve/README.md

 # swerve

-A suckless-inspired Unix-like kernel originally designed for i386 machines.
+A suckless-inspired Unix-like monolithic kernel originally designed for i386 machines.
 This is a work in progress.
 Please don't run this on real hardware.
 I take no responsibility for damages caused by swerve (the code is licensed with no warranty).

 ## Principles

 1. The program should be **free software**.
-1. The program should be as **efficient** as possible.
+2. The program should be as **efficient** as possible.
-1. The program should be as **legible** as possible.
+3. The program should be as **legible** as possible.
-1. The program should be as **small** as possible.
+4. The program should be as **small** as possible.

 ## Prerequisites for building